mazhewitt/candle-cormel/README.md

 ### Prefill Modes

 Prefill can be either batch (process full sequence in one call) or sequential (one token at a time).
 Sequential mode is auto-enabled when `ffn_prefill.hidden_states` shape has `seq_len == 1` (e.g. `[1,1,H]`) indicating a single-token CoreML prefill variant.
-This matches certain fine-tuned or distilled models (like a typo-fixer) exported with single-token kernels.
+This matches certain fine-tuned or distilled models exported with single-token kernels.

 ### Multipart Logits